-- 1. Launch Connect Director.

-- In the navigation pane, click Administration > Appliances/Servers > Platform Equipment.
+- 1. Launch Connect Director. - 2.
+In the navigation pane, click Administration > Appliances/Servers > Platform Equipment.

-The Platform Equipment page is displayed.

-- 3. Click New.

 The General tab in the details pane displays parameters for the new switch.

 - 4. In the Site list, select the site where you want to add the switch. - 5.
 In the Hardware type list, select the model of the switch to add to the site. - 6.
 Review the parameters on all of the tabs in the details pane, and specify values as appropriate.
 For more information about all of the voicemail-enabled switch parameters on the various tabs of the details pane, see Voicemail Model Switch Parameters.